 Pre placement NEED TO LOOK AT THIS

-For Learners
+For Student CLD Practitioners Template 3?

-Meet with their Tutor to identify suitable professional practice placement opportunities that are attuned to their professional learning requirements.
+Meet with their Tutor/Educational Provider to identify suitable professional practice placement opportunities that are attuned to their professional learning requirements.

 Meet with potential placement agencies/providers to determine compatibility negotiate and implement learning programmes with participants in the agency.

-Arrange an initial placement/practice visit where the learner and supervisor should discuss the practice learning experience and complete the agreement/plan and an agreed timescale.
+Arrange an initial placement/practice visit where the Student CLD Practitioner and supervisor should discuss the practice learning experience and complete the agreement/plan and an agreed timescale.

 Undertake planning and preparation for the placement experience.